chaoss/website/About/About/who-are-we.md

 ## Who are we?

 CHAOSS is a Linux Foundation project focused on creating analytics and metrics to help define community health.
-Work in the CHAOSS Project community is organized in two committees and four workgroups:
+Work in the CHAOSS Project community is organized in two committees and four working groups:

 ### Committees